 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates ALBO, PAYA, DCT, GMGI

-Duck Creek Technologies, Inc. (NASDAQ: DCT)’s sale to Vista Equity Partners for $19.00 per share in cash.
+Duck Creek Technologies, Inc. DCT's sale to Vista Equity Partners for $19.00 per share in cash.
 If you are a Duck Creek shareholder, click here to learn more about your rights and options.

-Golden Matrix Group, Inc. (NASDAQ: GMGI)’s merger with MeridianBet Group.
+Golden Matrix Group, Inc. GMGI's merger with MeridianBet Group.
 If you are a Golden Matrix shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.